melvinquick/windows-setup-script/README.md

 ## Purpose

-This is a script for setting up Windows to how I like it on a fresh install.
+This is a script for setting up Windows to how I like it on a fresh install. it b

 ## Instructions